itsToggle/plex_debrid/README.md

 - If you dont want to download a specific episode or season of a show, navigate to that show in the discovery feature and mark the episodes/seasons that you want to ignore as 'watched'.
 The watch status inside the discovery feature is not connected to the watch status inside your libraries.
 - When some content could repeatedly not be downloaded, it will be marked as 'watched' in the Discovery feature of the first specified user.
 This will cause the scraper to ignore the content, until its marked as 'unwatched' again.
 - This script will automatically pick the best release that could be found.
 To change how the script picks the best release, check out the next section.
+- If you don't want the main menu to show when you start the script and run the download automation right away, you can define this in the 'UI Settings' section of the 'Settings' menu.

 ## Sorting the scraped releases: